bbauska/TUMx-DWAPNx/README.md

 Welcome back to our lecture about data visualization!

-In this part, we\'ll take a
+In this part, we&apos;ll take a

 closer look onto data binding with D3 and we will also create a graph model